ethereum/devp2p/caps/eth.md

 targeted and selective data attacks.
 A node must announce availability only after obtaining all of its custody cells.

-A node must specify no more than 4 (TBD) indices per request.
-To manage uplink bandwidth usage, a node may disconnect peers that send excessive requests.
-This can be enforced by monitoring metrics such as the number of requested cells over a given period.
 A client that wants to store every blobs should distribute its requests as evenly as possible.
 To avoid being banned by its peer, it must also respect a probability parameter $p$.
 With probability $p$, it can request 50% of the data from a single peer, but with probability